 Sec.
 33.0024.
-DISASTER SNAP. (a) Defines "program" as the program to provide supplemental nutrition assistance benefits to victims of a disaster as authorized by 7 U.S.C.
-Section 2014 (program).
+DISASTER SNAP. (a) Defines "program."

-(b) Requires the Health and Human Services Commission (HHSC) to:

-(1) in collaboration with local government officials, create a directory of local points of contact for the operation of the program, determine the best method for communication between HHSC and local government officials regarding the program, and evaluate, develop, and maintain a list of potential sites for in-person application for program benefits that meet federal requirements;
+- (b) Requires the Health and Human Services Commission (HHSC) to: - (1) in collaboration with local government officials, create a directory of local points of contact for the operation of the program, determine the best method for communication between HHSC and local government officials regarding the program and evaluate, develop, and maintain a list of potential sites for in-person application for program benefits that meet federal requirements;

-(2) enter into memorandums of understanding with local government agencies documenting the roles and responsibilities of HHSC and each local government agency regarding the determination of the need for and the location of sites for in-person application for program benefits; and

-(3) provide information regarding the program and strategies for effective collaboration between local governments and HHSC to local government officials in coastal counties by hosting webinars, conducting conference calls, or holding in-person meetings.
+- (2) enter into a memorandum of understanding with local government agencies regarding the location of sites for in-person application for program benefits; and - (3) provide information regarding the program and strategies for effective collaboration between local governments and HHSC to local government officials in coastal counties by hosting webinars, conducting conference calls, or holding in-person meetings.